Manish-GenAI/Respiratory-Scans-based-COVID-19-Detection-using-Multi-Modal-Multi-Task-Learning-Framework/README.md

 ## Pre-Processed Train-Test Dataset

 In order to start with the suggested Dataset from the Research Paper, access this link and use it accordingly, with Label Annotations as train.csv and test.csv.
+As it was already pre-processed, Running Dataset_PreProcessing.py won't be a requirement.

 https://drive.google.com/drive/folders/11YKYq6Go6RmIXziIYts5nB97e9LVstzd?usp=sharing